dustingriffie/chat-demo/README.md

 ## Introduction

 This project is a chat component that utilizes the power of Sockets.io and Auth0 to provide secure and real-time messaging.
+Right now it operates more of a chatroom as this was meant to be a learning experience but I may end up adding some way of connecting with random users or have some private message style.

 ## Features
 - Real-time chat component using Auth0 as authentication